 The pricing for different SiteGround hosting plans is mentioned in the table below.

-Please note that the discounted prices are valid for the initial terms only whether you purchase SiteGround hosting for 12 months, 24 months, or 36 months.
+Please note that the discounted prices are valid for the initial terms only when you purchase SiteGround hosting for 12 months, 24 months, or 36 months.

 So I recommend you purchasing SiteGround hosting for 12 months to get the maximum discount.

 If you think SiteGround renewal pricing is too expensive, here is a tutorial to get up to 60% SiteGround hosting renewal discount.

 Another thing you should look under the SiteGround pricing section is which plan offers a better value for money.

 Although all SiteGround hosting plans offer unmetered data transfer, each of these plans is suitable for a specific amount of monthly traffic.